scandipwa/scandipwa.github.io/docs/development/plugin-mechanism.md

 comments: false

 # Hero section
-title: Creating a frontend extension
+title: Creating a ScandiPWA plugin
-description: Implement pluggable extension for frontend.
+description: Implement a plugin with frontend functionality for ScandiPWA.

 # Micro navigation
 micro_nav:
   enabled: true
-  url: '/docs/cookbook'
+  url: '/docs/development'
-  title: Cookbook
+  title: Development

 # Page navigation
 page_nav:
     prev:
-        content: Connect to GraphQL resolver
+        content: Extension mechanism
-        url: '/docs/cookbook/connecting-resolver'
+        url: '/docs/development/extension'
     next:
-        content: Implementing granular cache
+        content: Debugging
-        url: '/docs/cookbook/caching'
+        url: '/docs/development/debugging'

 ---

-ScandiPWA supports frontend extensions, which allow plugging into ScandiPWA functionality and reusing one piece of code throughout a lot of completely different projects.
+ScandiPWA supports frontend plugins, which allow reusing one piece of code throughout a lot of completely different projects.
 This guide is devoted to key things you should know when creating such extension.

 ## Watch an explanation video